The hereditariness problem for the \v{C}ern\'y conjecture: The radical ideal and the radical congruence

-which concludes the proof. \\ Let us now prove that the given bound on the nilpotency index is sharp for an infinite class of automata $\mathcal{S}_n$; we first present this class in the case $n=4$.
+which concludes the first part of the proof. \\ Let us now prove that the given bound on the nilpotency index is sharp for an infinite class of automata $\mathcal{S}_n$; we first present this class in the case $n=4$.
 Let $\mathcal{S}_4$ be the following DFA:

-It is easy to check that $\rho_1=\ker(a)$ and $\rho_2=\ker(a^2)$, with $\mathcal{S}_3/\rho_2$ being a simple automaton.
-It is also easy to check that the chain $\Delta_{\mathcal{S}_3} \subseteq \rho_1 \subseteq \rho_2 \subseteq \nabla_{\mathcal{S}_3}$ realizes the full poset $\text{Cong}(\A)$, from which we have $m-1 = 3$ and $\rad(\mathcal{S}_3)^3 = \Syn(\mathcal{S}_3)$ with $\rad(\mathcal{S}_3)^2\neq\Syn(\mathcal{S}_3)$. \\ In general, one can generalize the construction of this automaton as follows: let $n\in\mathbb{N}$.
+It is easy to check that $\overline{\rho}_1=\ker(a)$ and $\overline{\rho}_2=\ker(a^2)$, with $\mathcal{S}_4/\rho_2$ being a simple automaton.
+It is also easy to check that the chain $\Delta_{\mathcal{S}_4} \subseteq \overline{\rho}_1 \subseteq \overline{\rho}_2 \subseteq \nabla_{\mathcal{S}_4}$ realizes the full poset $\text{Cong}(\A)$, from which we have $m-1 = 3$ and $\rad(\mathcal{S}_4)^3 = \Syn(\mathcal{S}_4)$ with $\rad(\mathcal{S}_4)^2\neq\Syn(\mathcal{S}_4)$. \\ In general, one can generalize the construction of this automaton as follows: let $n\in\mathbb{N}$.
 We consider $Q=\{q_1,\ldots,q_{n}\}$, $\Sigma = \{a\}$ and:

 also in this case it is easy to see that the chain is given by:

 which gives a countable-class of examples for which the bound is sharp. \end{proof}